traefik/traefik/docs/user-guide/docker-and-lets-encrypt.md

 - "traefik.admin.port=9443"
 ```

-We use both `container labels` and `service labels`.
+We use both `container labels` and `segment labels`.

 #### Container labels

-First, we specify the `backend` name which corresponds to the actual service we're routing **to**.

-We also tell Traefik to use the `web` network to route HTTP traffic to this container.
+We tell Traefik to use the `web` network to route HTTP traffic to this container.
 With the `traefik.enable` label, we tell Traefik to include this container in its internal configuration.

 With the `frontend.rule` label, we tell Traefik that we want to route to this container if the incoming HTTP request contains the `Host` `app.my-awesome-app.org`.